zeroxkitakitsune/ZeroXBird/README.md

 3. Locate the file in `/dist` folder and run it
 4. Add API and link an account
 ## Features
-- This app works only with official Twitter API.
+- This app works only with official Bird API.
 You can apply for one on Twitter's Developer Porttal.
 - There are two types of APIs: free and paid one.
     - With free subscription you can only tweet from the app
     - With paid one you can pretty much do anything: